fablab-wue/piTelex/UserlevelChanges.md

 * commit: https://github.com/fablab-wue/piTelex/commit/6d4ae6055ebb5265e21930b720c472887bea0845
 * Description:

-   Added "hand type simulator", i.e insert random delays between "keystrokes" if enabled.
+   Added a simulator for manual typing, i.e insert random delays between "keystrokes".
-   Enable/disable in Screen via `<ESC>T`.
-When enabled, TTY then prints "lorem ipsum" blind text.
+   Toggle on/off in Screen via `<ESC> T`.
+   When enabled, prints "lorem ipsum" dummy text with pseudo random delay between keystrokes until disabled.
+   To output the text to the teleprinter, first activate it by either dialling '000' or entering `<ESC> A`in `screen`.

 ### Added modes "AGT-TWM", "AGT-TW39"

 * Module: RPiTTY
 * commit: https://github.com/fablab-wue/piTelex/commit/bda4629887ff94e56a51519ad4501a1df5fa2810
 * Description:

-*
-   Introduce modes `AGT-TW39`, `AGT-TWM` (module RPiTTY) for use with Ö-AGT's
+  Introduce more specific modes `AGT-TW39`, `AGT-TWM` (module RPiTTY) for use with Ö-AGT's (will probably replace general mode `AGT` in a later version)